gardener/gardener/docs/proposals/20-ha-control-planes.md

 See the [current recovery mechanisms](#current-recovery-mechanisms) described above.

-### Identify a Zone outage
+### Identify a Zone Outage

-> NOTE: This section should be read in context of the currently limited definition of a zone outage as described above.
+> **Note:** This section should be read in context of the currently limited definition of a zone outage as described above.

-In case the `Machine-Controller-Manager` is unable to delete `Failed` machines, then following will be observed:
+In case the `Machine-Controller-Manager` is unable to delete `Failed` machines, then the following will be observed:
 * All nodes in that zone will be stuck in `NotReady` or `Unknown` state and there will be an additional taint `key: node.kubernetes.io/unreachable, effect: NoSchedule` on the node resources.
-* Across all `MachineDeployment` in the affected zone, one machine will be in `Terminating` state and other existing machines will be in `Unknown` state.
-There might one additional machine in `CrashLoopBackOff`.
+* Across all `MachineDeployment`s in the affected zone, one machine will be in `Terminating` state and all other existing machines will be in `Unknown` state.
+There might be one additional machine in `CrashLoopBackOff`.

-In case the `Machine-Controller-Manager` is able to delete the `Failed` machines then following will be observed:
+In case the `Machine-Controller-Manager` is able to delete the `Failed` machines, then the following will be observed:
 * For every `MachineDeployment` in the affected zone, there will be one machine stuck in `Pending` state and all other machines will be in `Unknown` state.
-* For the machine in `Pending` state there will not be any corresponding node object.
+* For the machine in `Pending` state, there will not be any corresponding node object.
-* For all the machines in `Unknown` state, corresponding node resource will be in `NotReady/Unknown` state and there will be an additional taint `key: node.kubernetes.io/unreachable, effect: NoSchedule` on each of the node.
+* For all the machines in `Unknown` state, the corresponding node resource will be in `NotReady/Unknown` state and there will be an additional taint `key: node.kubernetes.io/unreachable, effect: NoSchedule` on each of the nodes.

 If the above state is observed for an extended period of time (beyond a threshold that could be defined), then it can be deduced that there is a zone outage.

-### Identify zone recovery
+### Identify Zone Recovery

-> NOTE: This section should be read in context of the current limited definition of a zone outage as described above.
+> **Note:** This section should be read in context of the current limited definition of a zone outage as described above.

-The machines which were previously stuck in either `Pending` or `CrashLoopBackOff` state are now in `Running` state and if there are corresponding `Node` resources created for machines, then the zonal recovery has started.
+The machines which were previously stuck in either `Pending` or `CrashLoopBackOff` state are now in `Running` state and if there are corresponding `Node` resources created for the machines, then the zonal recovery has started.

 ### Recovery

 #### Current Recovery Mechanisms

-Gardener and upstream Kubernetes already provide recovery mechanism for node and pod recovery in case of a failure of a node.
-Those have been tested in the scope of a [availability zone outage simulation](#availability-zone-outage-simulation).
+Gardener and the upstream Kubernetes already provide recovery mechanism for node and pod recovery in case of a failure of a node.
+Those have been tested in the scope of an [availability zone outage simulation](#availability-zone-outage-simulation).

 _Machine recovery_

 In the seed control plane, `kube-controller-manager` will detect that a node has not renewed its lease and after a timeout (configurable via `--node-monitor-grace-period` flag; `2m0s` by default for Shoot clusters) it will transition the `Node` to `Unknown` state. `machine-controller-manager` will detect that an existing `Node` has transitioned to `Unknown` state and will do the following:
 * It will transition the corresponding `Machine` to `Failed` state after waiting for a duration (currently 10 mins, configured via the [--machine-health-timeout](https://github.com/gardener/gardener-extension-provider-gcp/blob/dff3d2417ff732fcce69ba10bbe5d04e13781539/charts/internal/machine-controller-manager/seed/templates/deployment.yaml#L49) flag).
-* Thereafter a `deletion timestamp` will be put on this machine indicating that the machine is now going to be terminated, transitioning the machine to `Terminating` state.
+* Thereafter, a `deletion timestamp` will be put on this machine.
+This indicates that the machine is now going to be terminated, transitioning the machine to `Terminating` state.
-* It attempts to drain the node first and if it is unable to drain the node, then currently after a period of 2 hours (configurable via [--machine-drain-timeout](https://github.com/gardener/gardener-extension-provider-gcp/blob/dff3d2417ff732fcce69ba10bbe5d04e13781539/charts/internal/machine-controller-manager/seed/templates/deployment.yaml#L48)), it will attempt to force-delete the `Machine` and create a new machine.
-Draining a node will be skipped if certain conditions are met e.g. node in `NotReady` state, node condition reported by `node-problem-detector` as `ReadonlyFilesystem` etc.
+* It attempts to drain the node first and if it is unable to do so, then currently after a period of 2 hours (configurable via [--machine-drain-timeout](https://github.com/gardener/gardener-extension-provider-gcp/blob/dff3d2417ff732fcce69ba10bbe5d04e13781539/charts/internal/machine-controller-manager/seed/templates/deployment.yaml#L48)), it will attempt to force-delete the `Machine` and create a new one.
+Draining a node will be skipped if certain conditions are met, e.g., the node is in `NotReady` state, the node condition reported by `node-problem-detector` is `ReadonlyFilesystem`, etc.

 In case `machine-controller-manager` is unable to delete a machine, then that machine will be stuck in `Terminating` state.
 It will attempt to launch a new machine and if that also fails, then the new machine will transition to `CrashLoopBackoff` and will be stuck in this state.